CptTelefonmast/BookDB/README.md

 Use it only in a trusted private network unless you add authentication, HTTPS and proper server hardening.
 I know it's badly coded.
 I'm a system integrator, not a programmer :)

-## Current features

-- Add, edit and delete books
-- Store author, title, series, series part and publication year
-- Store read status
-- Store where a book was purchased
-- Assign multiple genres to one book
-- Create new genres from the book form
-- Search across book metadata, genres, locations, lending data and purchase source
-- Sort the book table by common fields
-- Pagination with selectable page size
-- Responsive desktop and mobile layout
-- Light and dark theme
-- Book detail pages
-- Current location tracking
-- Location history through `buch_standorte`
-- Shelf, shelf compartment and slipcase support
-- Lending and return tracking
-- Lending history
-- Wish list management
-- Transfer wish list entries into the main book database
-- CSV export through `export.php`
-- CLI helper for updating read status through `mark_read_status.php`

-## Technology stack

-- PHP 8.2 or newer
-- MariaDB or MySQL
-- Apache or another PHP-capable web server
-- PHP `mysqli` extension
-- Vanilla JavaScript
-- Plain CSS, no frontend framework

-## Database compatibility
+---

+## Important note about the database schema

-The interface and documentation are written in English, but the database schema intentionally keeps the original German table and column names.
+The interface and documentation are in English, but the database table and column names are intentionally still German.
+This keeps the international version compatible with existing BookDB installations.

-Examples:
+Do **not** rename these database identifiers unless you also update the PHP code:

 - `buecher`
+- `genres`
 - `buch_genres`
 - `buch_standorte`
 - `ausleihen`
+- `wishlist`
 - `wishlist_genres`
+- `autor`
+- `titel`
 - `reihe`
 - `teil_der_reihe`
+- `erscheinungsjahr`
 - `gelesen`
 - `gekauft_bei`
 - `regal`
 - `regalfach`
 - `schuber`

-Do not rename these database identifiers unless you also update the PHP code accordingly.
-Keeping the existing schema names makes this version compatible with existing BookDB installations.
+---

+## Features

+- Add, edit and delete books
+- Multiple genres per book
+- Dynamic creation of new genres
+- Reading status
+- Purchase source field
+- Location tracking with location history
+- Shelf, shelf compartment and slipcase/box support
+- Clickable slipcase/box overview
+- Loan management
+- Loan history
+- Wish list
+- Transfer wish list entries into the main book database
+- Search across books, genres, locations, purchase source and open loans
+- Sorting and pagination
+- Responsive desktop/mobile layout
+- Light/dark theme
+- CSV export
+- CLI helper for read status updates

+---

-## Installation
+## Requirements

-### 1. Install packages
+- Apache
+- PHP 8.x
+- PHP MySQL extension
+- MariaDB or MySQL
+- A Linux/Raspberry Pi style environment is recommended

-On Debian, Ubuntu or Raspberry Pi OS:
+Install the required packages on Debian, Ubuntu or Raspberry Pi OS:

 ```bash
 sudo apt update